 I completed my undergraduate degree in Psychology at Downing College, Cambridge.
 Following this I taught Mathematics in a challenging secondary school in the West Midlands before completing an MSc in Psychology at the University of Leiden.
-I started working as a Graduate Research Assistant at the University of Oxford in July 2015.
+In July 2015 I started working as a Graduate Research Assistant at the University of Oxford before beginning my DPhil in October 2017.

 - Risk and Safety Research Group (Prof. Charles Vincent) Research Group

 My research focuses on healthcare in the home.
 Over recent years there has been a trend towards increasingly complex healthcare tasks being carried out by patients and their relatives in the home.
 Lay people now carry out nursing tasks such as measuring vital signs and wound care, as well as more complex tasks such as artificial feeding and mechanical ventilation.
 Many of these tasks were once exclusively the responsibility of healthcare professionals.